Wajahat-Infinity/Wajahat-Infinity/README.md

 <h2 align="left">Hi 👋!
-My name is wajahat Hussain and I'm a Software Engineering, from Pakistan.<br>I have skilled in Web Development with Technologies HTML,CSS,BOOTSTARP DJANGO MONGODB AND MYSQL SERVER.</h2>
+My name is wajahat Hussain and I'm a Software Engineering, from Pakistan.<br>I have skilled in Web Development with Technologies HTML,CSS,BOOTSTARP DJANGO MONGODB AND MS SQL SERVER.</h2>

 ###